Blog

 Why Universities are going digital

-With 80-90% more external coverage and <2mm resolution, this enables full visibility across hard-to-reach areas of buildings and allows engineers to identify, annotate and take risks ahead of time, remotely and safely from their desk.
+With 80-90% more external coverage and <2mm resolution, this enables full visibility across hard-to-reach areas of buildings and allows engineers to identify, annotate and assess risks early, without needing to be on site.

-• Fully remote inspections from any web browser, anywhere in the world
+• Fully remote inspections from any web browser

 Article content